Dark Mode Light Mode

-Jaggery (Gur) for Diabetes?
+Is Jaggery Gur Good for Diabetes?

-Jaggery is traditional non-centrifugal cane sugar.
-Jaggery is a concentrated product of cane juice and often date or palm sap without separation of the molasses and crystals, and can vary from golden brown to dark brown in color.
+Jaggery or Gur, as it is commonly known in India, is a traditional non-centrifugal cane sugar.
+Jaggery Gur is a concentrated product of cane juice and often date or palm sap without separation of the molasses and crystals, and can vary from golden brown to dark brown in color.
+Jaggery gur contains up to 50% sucrose, up to 20% invert sugars, and up to 20% moisture, with the remainder, made up of other insoluble matter.

 What is the Nutritional Value of Jaggery?